• Skip to content

 Jump to Recipe Print Recipe

-With just a few simple and wholesome ingredients you can make this most amazing and comforting soup in less than 30 minutes!
+With just a few simple and wholesome ingredients, you can make this most amazing and comforting Gnocchi Sausage Soup in less than 30 minutes!

-Gnocchi Sausage soup in a pretty white bowl
+Gnocchi Sausage soup in white bowls with spoons

 Clink!